ARICOMA-D365BC/AC-IB-dynamics365smb-docs/business-central/FinancialPack/pack-tracking-return-packing.md

 ![Sales Order including Returnable Packaging](media/return-packing-sales-order.png)

 > [!IMPORTANT]
-> For proper functionality, the item card must be linked to the returnable packaging card, as outlined in **Setting Up a New Packaging Type**.
+> For proper functionality, the item card must be linked to the returnable packaging card, as outlined in **Setting Up a New Package**.

 ## Reports